-If you are contacted by the police you need to call Young & Young, LLP immediately.
+If you are contacted by the police you need to call Young & Associates immediately.
 You cannot talk your way out of an arrest.
 You can, however, talk your way into one.
 Even if you are innocent.
 The police want you to provide them with information that will assist them in prosecuting you in a court of law.
 Once you contact our office, we will immediately send out a letter of representation to the police, the District Attorney's office, and the courts.
 This letter spells out that the police cannot question you or speak with you regarding the matter.

 We have had many cases where the police show up at one of our client's homes and knock on the door.
 We instruct our clients not to answer the door and not to let the police inside.
 When they ask you to step outside, you should refuse to do so.
-Lock your door and call Young & Young at (631) 224-7500.
+Lock your door and call Young & Associates at (631) 224-7500.
 Mr. Young is available 24 hours a day, 7 days a week.
 We have in the past driven to a client's home in the middle of the night to inform the police that without a search warrant or an arrest warrant they must leave our client's property immediately.

 At least half of these types of matters put an end to the police investigation once the letter is received or we advise the police in person that they cannot speak with our client.
 Out of the cases where the police still intend to arrest our client, arrangements are made with our office to have our client surrender at a mutually convenient time with bail conditions pre-arranged.
 Most importantly, without the benefit of any admissions or confessions, the prosecution is severely weakened.
 The police may only be seeking to have you admit that you were at a particular place or knew of facts which will help them to convict you.
 If they have no evidence or admissions that support their theory of what took place, they are left trying to decipher facts that may not be able to be proven in a court of law.